 A common feature of SaaS applications is the existence of auto-renewal clauses in the purchase agreement or contract.

 While intended to ensure continuity of service, when SaaS applications with auto-renewal clauses accumulate as shadow IT, the result is frequently little to no central planning of renewals, and therefore increased costs.
-Zylo data shows that the average large company undergoes one to two SaaS application renewals every day.
+Zylo data shows that the average large company undergoes one SaaS application renewal every day.

 Without a way to discover these applications and manage renewal dates and notification periods proactively, businesses are often at the mercy of reacting to automatic renewals rather than planning them.
 Frequently the outcome is the business purchases the SaaS application or subscription for another term unintentionally, leading to unexpected and increased costs.

-The first step toward reducing shadow IT is a robust discovery process that accurately illuminates the entire scope of an organization’s entire SaaS application inventory, including otherwise hidden applications.
+The first step toward reducing shadow IT risks is a robust SaaS discovery process, like Zylo’s Discovery Engine.
+This process should accurately illuminate the entire scope of an organization’s SaaS application inventory, including otherwise hidden applications.

 This can be accomplished in a number of ways:

 Manual inventory via spreadsheet